LindseyMaddox/MealPlanner/README.md

 MealPlanner (will) ensure you don't repeat meals from one week to the next and keeps you from ending up with 5 nights of chicken!

-New features coming:
---Ability to set the difficulty level, grain type, or protein of your meal recommendation.
+New features coming: Ability to set the difficulty level, grain type, or protein of your meal recommendation.